manu-mannattil/nolitsa/examples/README.md

 1. Some chaotic time series such as those from Lorenz attractor may display long-range correlations (because of its "reversing" nature).
-   In such cases a delay may be determined by computing autocorrelation function of the *square* of the original time series.
+   In such cases, a delay may be determined by computing autocorrelation function of the *square* of the original time series.